graphcommerce-org/graphcommerce/docs/content/getting-started/graphcms-component.md

 > updated as GraphCommerce introduces
 > [new features and refines existing functionality](https://github.com/ho-nl/m2-pwa/releases).

-# Build a custom GraphCMS component
+# Build a GraphCMS component

 Previously, you created a GraphCommerce app and started building a custom header.
 You're now ready to build a GraphCMS component.